§ 01 Grief and bereavement psychiatry

 Not controlled substances

-I do not prescribe stimulants, benzodiazepines, or controlled sleep medications.
-Controlled-substance prescribing is not part of this practice.
+I do not prescribe controlled substances: no stimulants, no benzodiazepines, no controlled sleep medications.
+That prescribing is not part of this practice.

 Depression care